Metronidazole Online — Cash-Pay

 Cost with and without insurance

-Generic oral metronidazole is the cheapest option and works well — most providers prescribe it first.
-Brand Flagyl and proprietary single-dose gels are substantially more expensive with no proven benefit.
-Compare prices at GoodRx.
-Some insurance covers metronidazole at a low copay.
-Your $45 Bidwell visit covers the prescription; the pharmacy fill is separate.
+Generic oral metronidazole is widely used and works well for many BV cases.
+Brand Flagyl and proprietary single-dose gels may cost more than generic options.
+Compare prices at GoodRx or through your pharmacy plan.
+Your $45 Bidwell visit covers clinician review; the pharmacy fill is separate.

 You must be physically located in one of these states at the time of your visit.

-No subscription · No insurance · Same-day e-prescription
+No required subscription · No insurance billing · Pharmacy pickup when appropriate

 Start visit →